Code-Institute-Submissions/ElkeJohannes-food-plants-to-grow/README.md

   * Used to create a custom favicon.
 - Various python modules, entire list visible in [Requirements file](https://github.com/ElkeJohannes/food-plants-to-grow/blob/main/requirements.txt)

 ---

 ## &rarr; **Deployment**
 ### **<ins>Deployment to Heroku</ins>**
-1. Created the project on Github.
-Git and Github were also used for the version control.
+1. Clone the project on Github.
-2. Created a new, empty app on Heroku
+2. Create a new, empty app on Heroku
-3. Linked the Github repository to the app
+3. Link the cloned Github repository to the Heroku app
+4. Add a Postgress database to your Heroku app
-4. Created the Config Vars on the settings page of the app.
-In order to make the application work for yourself, ensure you create the following keys here:
+5. Create the Config Vars on the settings page of the app.
+In order to make the application work, ensure you create the following keys here:
+   - AWS_ACCESS_KEY_ID
+      - <i>From AWS, you can find this in your bucket</i>
+   - AWS_SECRET_ACCESS_KEY
+      - <i>From AWS, visible when creating a user</i>
+   - DATABASE_URL
+      - <i>Automatically created after adding a postgress DB</i>
+   - EMAIL_HOST_PASSWORD
+      - <i>Password used for sending emails</i>
+   - EMAIL_HOST_USER
+      - <i>User used for sending emails</i>
+   - SECRET_KEY
+      - <i>Django secret key, randomly generated</i>
+   - STRIPE_PUBLIC_KEY
+      - <i>From Stripe.
+One half of a keypair</i>
+   - STRIPE_SECRET_KEY
+      - <i>From Stripe.
+The other half of the keypair</i>
+   - STRIPE_WH_SECRET
-   - SECRET_KEY (needed for Flash messages)
+      - <i>From Stripe.
+Used for webhooks</i>
+   - USE_AWS
+      - <i>Wether to use AWS as storage for the static files</i>
+6. Create or log into an AWS account, and create a new bucket.
+This will serve as storage for your static files.
+7. Set the access (viewing) of the AWS bucket to public.
+8. Create a user that will be used to manage the files
-5. From the deploy page, ran a manual deploy, after which, automatic deployment was enabled for the 'main' branch
+9. From the deploy page, run a manual deploy.
+10. If the build is succesfull, you can enable automatic deployment for the cloned Github repository.
+11. Create or log into a Stripe account.
+12. Create a new webhook, using the URL from your deployed website

+You should now have a functioning website.
+If the build doesn't succeed or the website generates an error during loading, ensure all keys are added correctly.

 ### **<ins>Forking this repository</ins>**
 1. Login to [GitHub](https://github.com)